 Just how much?

 You could potentially pay between 10% and 30% more for car rentals that originate at the airport.
 Avoid this surcharge by taking a cab or public transportation to another nearby car rental location.
-You may even be able to secure a cheaper rental through your hotel.
+You may even be able to secure a cheap rental car through your hotel.

 Get creative and compare your pickup location options if the airport location looks too expensive.

-Obviously, you can designate a single driver for the trip.
-But there are usually a couple of other ways you can avoid this extra fee.
-Oftentimes, the rental car company will waive it for spouses or domestic partners, as long as the addresses on your driver’s licenses match.
+You can designate a single driver for the trip.
+But there are usually many other ways you can avoid this extra fee.
+For example, sometimes, you can get it waived for spouses or domestic partners, as long as the addresses on your driver’s licenses match.

-Loyalty program members can also usually get the fee waived for immediate family members, as can co-workers who book with a corporate account.
+Loyalty program members can also typically get the fee waived for immediate family members.
+The same is true for co-workers who book with a corporate account.

-Don’t forget to see if any of your existing travel rewards programs overlap with a car rental company.
+Don’t forget to see if any of your existing travel rewards programs overlap with a rental car company.
 This could be in the form of a travel rewards credit card or a partnering brand.
-For example, United Airlines’ Mileage Plus program lets you accumulate extra miles when you rent a car through Hertz.
+For example, United Airlines’ Mileage Plus program lets you accumulate extra miles when renting a car through Hertz.